nathanlane/nathanlane.github.io/src/content/post/remark-rehype.md

 resource links: `[label](url)`, and reference links with definitions:
 `[label][id]` and `[id]: url`).
-In other cases HTML contains more information than markdown: there are many tags, which add new meaning (semantics), available in HTML that aren’t available in markdown.
+In other cases HTML contains more information than markdown: there are many tags, which add new meaning (semantics), available in HTML that aren't available in markdown.
 If there was just one AST, it would be quite hard to perform the tasks that several remark and rehype plugins currently do.